 Welcome to Footprints Summer Fest.
-From July 13th to 15th Studio Footprints hosts it’s first International Tap Dance Festival, offering workshops with world class teachers, Jam Session and lecture demo.
+From July 12th to 14th Studio Footprints hosts it’s second International Tap Dance Festival, offering workshops with world class teachers, Jam Session and lecture demo.

-Leela Petronio, Josh Hilberman, Kurt Albert, Cordula Decker, Thomas Marek
+Leela Petronio, Josh Hilberman, Guillem Alonso, Kurt Albert and Cordula Decker

 Levels & Workshops: